sixtolink/FFMPEGMediaUE5/README.md

 ## Features:

-* Support Linux
+* Support for Linux
 * Works on Linux Windows Mac Andriod
-* Support Unreal Engine 5
+* Support for Unreal Engine 5
 * Support for hardware accelerated codecs
 * Support for videos with alpha